anonaddy/anonaddy/README.md

 e.g if you add "example.com" as a custom domain, you cannot then add "xyz@example.com" as a recipient.
 This is because a domain cannot direct email to multiple locations simultaneously using MX records.
 So your email would arrive for "example.com" and then attempt to be forwarded to "xyz@example.com" which would create a loop.

 You can instead use a subdomain for your custom domain, e.g. "mail.example.com" instead of "example.com", this would allow you to create *@mail.example.com for your aliases.
 More details can be found [here](https://anonaddy.com/help/adding-a-custom-domain/).

+## Can I add a domain if I'm already using it for email somewhere else?

+If you have a custom domain say **example.com** and you are already using it for email somewhere else e.g. ProtonMail or Namecheap then you cannot also use it simultaneously with AnonAddy.

+This is because emails cannot be handled by multiple different mail servers at the same time, even if they have the same priority MX records.
+It can only be delivered to one mail server at a time which will typically be the MX record with the smallest number since this has the highest priority.

+You can either:

+- Migrate your domain to AnonAddy by removing the current provider's MX records and adding AnonAddy's.
+- Or, if you would like to keep using your domain with your current email provider then I would recommend instead adding a subdomain of it to AnonAddy such as **mail.example.com**.

+Using a subdomain will not interfere with your current email setup and you'll be able to create aliases ***@mail.example.com** through AnonAddy.

 ## Why should I use this instead of a similar service?